In It for the Money: Album artwork

 The album cover is a photograph of the band busking during the filming of the video for their single "Cheapskate".
 The Japanese edition has, instead, an oil painting by Maff Burley, an old school friend of Danny Goffey.
 In it, the band is curled up in a circular window at the Old Sawmills at Fowey.

 Reception

-The album peaked at No. 2 in the UK Albums Chart, and sold 300,000 copies in the UK and over one million worldwide.
+The album was critically acclaimed, and peaked at No. 2 in the UK Albums Chart, and sold 300,000 copies in the UK and over one million worldwide.
 "The fact that it has sold more worldwide than I Should Coco," said Gaz Coombes, "means we can sleep at night."

 "In It for the Money is my favourite album of the year…" declared The Prodigy's Liam Howlett at the close of 1997.
 "It's quality music.
 'Richard III' is a top punk tune – that's why I bought the album."

 The album is included in the book 1001 Albums You Must Hear Before You Die.